Estimated Cost: $9,100,000

 Please note that this figure includes all costs associated with the project such as planning and design, utility relocation, consultant fees, construction, permits and landscaping.

-The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Parkwood Storm Drainage Project through the phases listed below.
+The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Parkwood Storm Drainage Improvement Project through the phases listed below.
 A general description and range of typical timeframes for project phases is given below.
 Specific work is conducted during each phase while an emphasis is made on public involvement throughout the entire project.
-Public meetings have been and will continue to be held throughout the project with the affected property owners to present the planning and design information and receive input.
+Public meetings were held with the affected property owners to present the planning and design information and receive input.

 Planning Phase (November 2010 – January 2012)